jaywengrow/tuvi/README.md

 # Tuvi

 Tuvi is a computer language for kids to create text-based games and applications.
-It is a Ruby DSL which supplies a declarative format which dictates the flow of the program as a series of steps.
+It is a Ruby DSL which provides a simple way to declare the flow of the program as a series of steps.
+Although the below example demonstrates the use of Tuvi in creating a Choose-Your-Own-Adventure type game, it can be used for any text game or application.
+Tuvi was written in order to introduce programming to my son, Tuvi!

 ## Installation